mfreed7/declarative-shadow-dom/README.md

 ```

 In this case, the "ordinary" template contains a div, which in turn contains a declarative shadow root.
 When this is parsed, the contents of the
-template will be parsed into a separate content document, and as the declarative `<template shadowroot>` node is encountered and parsed, a shadow
+template will be parsed into a separate content document, and as the declarative `<template shadowrootmode>` node is encountered and parsed, a shadow
 root will be attached to `<div>`.
 Therefore, this template content document will contain a declarative `#shadowroot`.
 When cloned, the expectation would be
 that the resulting cloned content should also have  declarative `#shadowroot`: